zouyinstein/hifisr/README.md

 # hifisr

-HiFi-SR is a Python-based pipeline for the detection of plant mitochondrial structural rearrangements based on the mapping of HiFi reads, or PacBio Circular Consensus Sequencing (ccs) data, to a reference genome (e.g., hypothetical master cycle DNA).
+HiFi-SR is a Python-based pipeline for the detection of plant mitochondrial structural rearrangements based on the mapping of PacBio high-fidelity (HiFi) reads or Circular Consensus Sequencing (ccs) data, to a reference genome (i.e., the hypothetical master cycle DNA).

 **Deps**

 The pipeline has been tested in WSL2 distribution Ubuntu-20.04.
-It should work in other Linux operating system, such as CentOS.
+It shall work in other Linux operating system, such as CentOS.

 * Download the hifisr repository